Wolfram von Richthofen: Luftwaffe

 As the 1930s progressed the He 111 was refined, and the Dornier Do 17 Schnellbomber entered planning, production and service in 1936–37.
 Even so, Göring was still interested in the heavy bomber program, which would give the Luftwaffe a firm strategic bombing capability.
 Richthofen was dubious about the employment of heavy bombers, and wanted the projects developing types like the Dornier Do 19 cancelled.
 Unfortunately for Richthofen, for the time being, the Luftwaffe's first Chief of the General Staff, Walter Wever, did believe in the heavy bomber program.
 The development of what Wever called the "Ural bomber" designs continued.
 At the time, Göring and Wever also required a long-range fighter escort design for protecting the bombers over Britain and the Soviet Union, Germany's expected enemies.
-Richthofen joined Wever in moderating some of the design requests of Göring, who insisted on a fast, fighter, bomber, ground attack and reconnaissance aircraft rolled into one design.
-However, Richthofen used his position to split the specification into separate designs on 22 January 1935, viewing the request as impossible.
+Richthofen joined Wever in moderating some of the design requests made by Göring, who insisted on a fast, fighter, bomber, ground attack and reconnaissance aircraft rolled into one design.
+Viewing the request as impossible, Richthofen used his position to split the specification into separate designs on 22 January 1935.

 Wever was killed in an air accident in June 1936, and the emphasis shifted back to more economical (in manpower and material terms) medium bombers.
 After Wever's death, Göring and Ernst Udet became more active in the development programs.
 Udet favoured the close support designs, such as the Junkers Ju 87 Stuka dive bomber, while Göring favoured having more medium bombers rather than a small number of heavy bombers.
 Richthofen did not get along with Udet, and did not believe in his ideas about dive bombing.
 Udet, much like Göring, favoured combining the qualities of aircraft.
 Udet sought out a design that could dog fight, dive bomb and carry out level bombing, much like Göring had requested.
-This was at odds with Richthofen's fundamental desire for aircraft that were easy to mass-produce and designed for, and to excel at, specialised tasks.
+This was at odds with Richthofen's fundamental desire for aircraft that were easy to mass-produce and were designed to excel at specialised tasks.

 Although Richthofen had managed to prevent aircraft design from heading into mediocrity, and had kept them specialised for particular tasks, Udet still influenced the selection of the multi-purpose Messerschmitt Bf 110 and the Schnellbomber (fast bomber) designed Junkers Ju 88 by the end of 1936.
 With the Ju 88, he insisted it should have a dive bombing capability, although it was more suited to, and ideal for, the level bombing Schnellbomber concept.
 By the autumn, 1936, Richthofen decided he had had enough of working with Udet, whose ideas he thought were totally wrong.
 With an expanding Luftwaffe and a civil war starting in Spain, an opportunity came for a field command.